 Play with everything until it's just right for you!

 How to Use Chorizo Spices

 Remember that chorizo is most popular in Latin and Mexican recipes.
 Chorizo sausage is also traditionally made with ground pork, so those are great flavors to start with.

 Try adding this chorizo seasoning to ground pork for breakfast burritos.
+We love the That Zest Life Chorizo Breakfast Burritos!
 Or use to flavor ground beef when you're making tacos or nachos.
 Planning to make enchiladas?
 Season chicken breasts generously before grilling or baking.

 You can even swap out the cumin for this chorizo seasoning in my cast iron chicken with chimichurri recipe.
 Feeling extra brave?
 Try making your own chorizo sausages.

 This flavorful chorizo seasoning can be used in so many dishes, it's likely to become a staple in your kitchen.

 Chorizo is a Spanish or Mexican sausage that is cured or fully cooked and spicy.
 Regular sausage is typically uncured or uncooked and spiced with different seasonings.

 While the full-range of spices can vary, chorizo is made from pork and typically spiced with a combination of chiles and herbs.